unyon/splurty/mac.md

 ![continue](http://i.imgur.com/gR34qy2.png)

-__Third__: Then you'll be prompted with a terminal window inside your web development environment that looks like this:
+__Fourth__: Then you'll be prompted with a terminal window inside your web development environment that looks like this:

 ![web-dev-environment](http://i.imgur.com/UdZvZTj.png)